-SACRAMENTO, May 23 (Punjab Mail) – Secretary of State Alex Padilla announced that an initiative became eligible for the for the November 3, 2020 General Election ballot today.
+SACRAMENTO, July 22 (Punjab Mail) – Secretary of State Alex Padilla announced that an initiative became eligible for the November 8, 2022, General Election ballot today.

 In order to become eligible for the ballot, the initiative needed 623,212 valid petition signatures, which is equal to five percent of the total votes cast for governor in the November 2018 General Election.

 A measure can become eligible via random sampling of petition signatures if the sampling projects that the number of valid signatures is greater than 110 percent of the required number.
 The initiative needed at least 685,534 projected valid signatures to become eligible by random sampling, and it exceeded that threshold today.